1. Getting started with Ansible in Foreman

 1.1.
 Supported Ansible versions

 Foreman uses Ansible as provided by the base operating system of Foreman server or any Smart Proxies for remote execution.
-Therefore, the supported version of Ansible depends on your base OS configuration.
+Therefore, the supported version of Ansible depends on your base operating system configuration.

 1.2.
 Configuring your Foreman to run Ansible roles